-The fashion industry has become a huge problem for the environment in recent decades.
-The issue has become so extreme that whole new study curricula are developed.
-Colleges of arts and fashion offer BA and MA in a sustainable fashion.
+The fashion industry has become a huge environmental problem in recent decades.
+The issue has become so extreme that whole new study curricula are developed—colleges of arts and fashion offer BA and MA in a sustainable fashion.
 If you are seeking a degree in the creative industry, you must have heard about this problem and researched it.

-Sure, most students do not miss the opportunity to buy essays from writing service EssayHub but it doesn’t mean they don’t actually care.
-The majority of those who have at least once addressed an essay writing service don’t have time for such minor assignments.
+Sure, most students do not miss the opportunity to buy essays from the writing service EssayHub, but it doesn’t mean they don’t care.
+Most who have at least once addressed an essay writing service don’t have time for such minor assignments.

 Any modern essay writer working for the best research writing services has dealt with topics connected to sustainability and fashion.
 Along with other researchers, most of them separate the following qualities of a sustainable fashion business: